Schedule Refreshes on Tableau Cloud

 Note: You must set up the incremental refresh before publishing the extract to Tableau Online.
 After publishing, you will then be able to select Incremental Refresh option in the Create Extract Refresh dialog.

 You can help refresh tasks complete faster by decreasing the size of your extracts.

-There are two common methods for decreasing the size of extracts: hide all unused fields and use data source filters to remove unused columns.
+There are two common methods for decreasing the size of extracts: hide all unused fields and use data source filters.

 Hide all unused fields: Fields that you hide in your data source are excluded when the extract is created.
 To hide fields while creating the extract, see Create an extract in the Tableau Help.

-Add data source filters: You can remove unused columns in your extract by adding a data source filter.
+Add data source filters: You can reduce the number of rows in your extract by adding a data source filter.
 For more information, see Filter Data from Data Sources in the Tableau Help.

 Note: You must hide all unused fields or add data source filters before publishing the extract to Tableau Online.

 If possible, consider refreshing your extracts outside of Tableau Online.

 Tableau Desktop: You can manually refresh published extracts from Tableau Desktop.
 For more information, see Refresh Published Extracts from Tableau Desktop.

 Tableau Bridge: Depending on the data source, you can use Tableau Bridge to set up and refresh published extracts on a schedule.
 For more information, see Use Bridge to Keep Data Fresh.

 Tableau Data Extract Command-Line utility: Depending on the data source, you can use the command-line utility that comes with Tableau Desktop to programmatically refresh published extracts.
 For more information, see Automate Extract Refresh Tasks from the Command Line.